-Computation of country aggregates
+Computation of European aggregates

 For all countries, price changes since December of the previous year are derived from the HICPs.
 Then the weighted average of these national price changes is computed, using the weights of the countries and sub-indices concerned.
-The weight of a country is its share of HFMCE in the total of the country group.
-The annual price change of the country group is then chain-linked to December of the previous year in order to provide a series with a common reference period.
-The euro area aggregate, the MUICP, is compiled as a weighted average of the countries comprising the euro area.
+The annual price change of the aggregate is then chain-linked to December of the previous year in order to provide a series with a common reference period.
+The euro area aggregate is compiled as a weighted average of the countries comprising the euro area.

-The country weights are derived from national accounts data for HFMCE, naturally expressed in euro.
+The country weights are derived from national accounts data for the HFMCE, expressed in euro.
 The index is computed as an annual chain index allowing for country weights to change each year and, consequently, for adding new Member States as they join the euro area.

 Sampling of prices

-There are three important sampling dimensions to take into account:
+There are three important sampling dimensions:

 - the outlet dimension;